featurehub-io/featurehub-javascript-sdk/README.md

 fhConfig.newContext().userKey('<some-user-key>').attributeValues('languages', navigator.languages).build();
 ```

-This tells the SDK to hold onto that those pieces of information and provide targeted evaluation
+This tells the SDK to hold onto those pieces of information and provide targeted evaluation
 against them.

 **Important Note** - you can change these at any time, just remember to add `.build()` on the end.
 You also do not require the `init()` because the `.build()` will do it for you.

 ### What is the deal with readyness?

-Readyness indicates to you when the SDK has received state, or failed to receive state.
+Readyness indicates when the SDK has received state or failed to receive state.
 There is an event on the SDK called
-`addReadynessListener` - and that will tell you two things: what is the state of the readyness and is it the first time that
-it has called you back.
+`addReadynessListener`.
 You get two pieces of information, the readyness status and whether its the first time its been ready.
 This is often the information you need to kick your UI into gear in some way.

 ```typescript